UniversityUniversity of Auckland

 It can be completed in 1 year (120-points) or 1.5 years (180-points) of full-time study.

-You can choose from four specialisations.
+You can choose from five specialisations.

 Where could this programme take you?

 Types of jobs for graduates vary according to the specialised area of practice.
 The specialisation in Addiction Studies can lead to service leadership roles in justice and correctional services and community and workplace services.
 Health Promotion can lead to roles engaged in developing local and national health policy.
 Pacific Health could lead to key roles in Pacific community organisations.
 Population Mental Health can lead to jobs in the design and implementation of innovative community and public health intervention for mental health concerns.
 We advise that the University of Auckland is not involved in the employment of graduates and can make no guarantee of post-qualification registration or employment in New Zealand or any other country.

 Jobs related to this programme